 Choose your display language.
 Currently, Sollae Cloud supports English and Korean.

-Set your working timezone.
-The operation of the scheduling feature relies on this.
+device data logging features relies on this.
 By default, UTC timezone (Coordinated Universal Time) is used.

 Show Confirmation Dialog